MicrosoftDocs/architecture-center/docs/example-scenario/apps/app-monitoring.md

 Telemetry from Application Insights is sent to the Azure portal during debugging and after you have published your app.
 For testing purposes and to avoid charges, a limited volume of telemetry is instrumented.
 To add more indicators, you can raise the telemetry limit.
 For more granular control, see [Sampling in Application Insights][Sampling in Application Insights].

 After deployment, you can watch a [Live Metrics Stream][Live Metrics Stream] of performance indicators.
-This data is not stored---you are viewing real-time metrics---but the telemetry can be collected and analyzed later.
+This data is not stored &mdash; you are viewing real-time metrics &mdash; but the telemetry can be collected and analyzed later.
 There is no charge for Live Stream data.

 Log Analytics is billed per gigabyte (GB) of data ingested into the service.
 The first 5 GB of data ingested to the Azure Log Analytics service every month is offered free, and the data is retained at no charge for first 31 days in your Log Analytics workspace.